KatherineMichel/portfolio/doc/los-angeles-2023.md

 However, the Universal Studios tour did include some very iconic backlots, and nothing at Warner Brothers compared to Universal's immersive, 3-D experiences.

-I spent approximately 45 minutes on the Universal Studio Tour.
+I spent approximately 45 minutes on the Universal Studios Tour.

 <sub>[**back to top**](#table-of-contents)</sub>